Do-it-yourself handbag cleaning: Exercise caution

 That’s because we see the results of these DIY “cleaning” projects every week.

-Take this Tory Burch leather handbag, for example.
+Take the Tory Burch leather handbag pictured below, for example.

 Our client spilled some liquid on the handbag, posted pictures of the handbag on a purse forum and followed the cleaning instructions recommended by the majority of respondents.